ealter/Elm-GUIs/paper/paper.md

 signals who depend on that signal and the outputs of those signals are reevaluated.

+#### Remembering State

 Signals can remember state by using the `foldp` combinator.
 Familiar list folds apply a binary operation of an element and an accumulator to produce a new accumulator, over each list element in sequence.
-Folding from the *past* operates on all of the past values of a signal and produces a signal of the accumulator.
+Folding from the *past* operates on all of the values of a signal as they occur and produces a signal of the accumulator.

 ````
 foldr : (a -> b -> b) -> b -> [a]      -> b